VI4IO/io-500-dev/README.md

 # This repository contains scripts for running the IO-500

+## Building the necessary benchmarks

+Download the source code of the benchmarks:
+* mdtest
+* ior
+* md-real-io (optional)

+The script ./prepare.sh gives an example how to download and build these benchmarks.

 ## How to prepare an IO-500 run

 Please see the template in site-configs/template/startup.sh or samples in site-configs/*/startup.sh, as those contain all necessary parameters and have been run successfully!
 They also contain some documentation.
+If you have installed the benchmarks using the ./prepare.sh script, you may use the script site-configs/template/startup-local.sh that runs all benchmarks in the current directory!

 The general procedure to run successfully are:

 1) Identify a suitable find command; find is part of the benchmark, we prepared several find commands.